 Performance indicators Result Relevance of indicator Documentation Score Max Min 2.5 Member company collects the necessary human rights information to inform sourcing decisions before finalising the first purchase order.
-Basic Human rights due diligence processes are necessary to identify and mitigate potential human rights risks in supply chains.
+Intermediate Human rights due diligence processes are necessary to identify and mitigate potential human rights risks in supply chains.
 Specific risks per factory need to be considered as part of the decision to start cooperation and/or place purchasing orders.
 Questionnaire with CoLP, reviewing and collecting existing external information, evidence of investigating operational-level grievance system, union and independent worker committee presence, collective bargaining agreements, engaging in conversations with other customers and other stakeholders, including workers.
-2 6 0
+4 6 0

-Comment: OLYMP collects human rights information from potential new suppliers through collecting specific topic questionnaires, Fair Wear questionnaires, training, and its iMPACT Program Audits.
+Comment: OLYMP collects human rights information from potential new suppliers through collecting specific topic questionnaires, Fair Wear questionnaires, training reports, and its iMPACT Program Audits.
 In addition, the member reviews country-specific risks, gathers information from NGOs and local stakeholders, consults with trade unions, and has CSR staff visit its suppliers.
-The member has added new production locations in countries Türkiye, China, Sri Lanka, and Bulgaria, which are countries with restrictions on the ability of workers to freely form or join trade unions.
-Furthermore, the member brand onboarded a new supplier, which was exited due to human rights information.
-This information should have informed a decision-making process before onboarding.
+The member has added new production locations in Bangladesh and Indonesia and could show it followed the onboarding process.
+The member does not have a specific procedure to prioritise suppliers where workers are free to form or join a trade union and/or bargain collectively.
+While the iMPACT Program audits include a worker sentiment survey, the company does not collect any other information from workers or stakeholders to inform the sourcing decision.